kalenoyphanith/Kalen-Oyphanith-Portfolio/README.md

-## Kalen Oyphanith's Portfolio: Her creations
+# Portfolio: My creations

-## About me
-My name is Kalen Oyphanith and I am a Front-end Developer, musician, and dog lover!
+## My name is Kalen Oyphanith (Kay-Len Oy-Pah-nith)

+I am a Front-end Developer, musician, and dog lover!

-- Currently a senior (4th year) at Rochester Institute of Technology
+- Currently a senior (4th year) at **Rochester Institute of Technology**
-- Majoring in New Media Interactive Development (BS)
+- Majoring in **New Media Interactive Development (BS)**
 - Minoring in Psychology

+### About me
+- I am from Rochester, NY and I love it here even with all the snow.
+- I've been playing the guitar since I was 10 years old and am self taught.
+- I have a Chiweenie dog named Simon (mix of Chihuahua and Dachshund... yes he barks a lot).

 ## Projects
 ### **Big Brain**